seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Abstract
 ========

-This document is a reference manual for the LLVM assembly language.
-LLVM is a Static Single Assignment (SSA) based representation that provides type safety, low-level operations, flexibility, and the capability of representing 'all' high-level languages cleanly.
-It is the common code representation used throughout all phases of the LLVM compilation strategy.
+This document is a reference manual for the LLVM37 assembly language.
+LLVM37 is a Static Single Assignment (SSA) based representation that provides type safety, low-level operations, flexibility, and the capability of representing 'all' high-level languages cleanly.
+It is the common code representation used throughout all phases of the LLVM37 compilation strategy.

 Introduction
 ============

-The LLVM code representation is designed to be used in three different
+The LLVM37 code representation is designed to be used in three different
 forms: as an in-memory compiler IR, as an on-disk bitcode representation (suitable for fast loading by a Just-In-Time compiler), and as a human readable assembly language representation.
-This allows LLVM to provide a powerful intermediate representation for efficient compiler transformations and analysis, while providing a natural means to debug and visualize the transformations.
-The three different forms of LLVM are all equivalent.
+This allows LLVM37 to provide a powerful intermediate representation for efficient compiler transformations and analysis, while providing a natural means to debug and visualize the transformations.
+The three different forms of LLVM37 are all equivalent.
 This document describes the human readable representation and notation.

-The LLVM representation aims to be light-weight and low-level while being expressive, typed, and extensible at the same time.
+The LLVM37 representation aims to be light-weight and low-level while being expressive, typed, and extensible at the same time.
 It aims to be a "universal IR" of sorts, by being at a low enough level that high-level ideas may be cleanly mapped to it (similar to how microprocessors are "universal IR's", allowing many source languages to be mapped to them).
-By providing type information, LLVM can be used as the target of optimizations: for example, through pointer analysis, it can be proven that a C automatic variable is never accessed outside of the current function, allowing it to be promoted to a simple SSA value
+By providing type information, LLVM37 can be used as the target of optimizations: for example, through pointer analysis, it can be proven that a C automatic variable is never accessed outside of the current function, allowing it to be promoted to a simple SSA value